 A Chinese farmer, who took a state-owned chemical company to court after spending 16 years studying law by himself has scored a victory in the first round of the case.
-The farmer, named Wang Enlin, filed a case against Qihua Group for allegedly polluting his land.

 Now in his 60s, the man from the Heilongjiang provincial village of Yushutun had just three years of education but started studying law on his own, according to People’s Daily Online (via Daily Mail).

 Wang claims that back in 2001, toxic waste discharged by a Qihua Group factory flooded his home and part of the village farmland.

 A government document even confirmed that the toxic flooding had caused farmland to be unusual “for a long time” due to the contamination.

 It was also suggested in the report that Qihua continued the practice of dumping hazardous waste into the agricultural village from 2001-2016.

 The report further alleged that the plant, which produced polyvinyl chloride, releases 15,000 to 20,000 tons of toxic waste per year.